OpenEvalProject/evals/manuscripts/elife-16070/v3/manuscript.md

 We hypothesized that both our original participants and the naïve participants would use consistent strategies to estimate the temporal distance between two clips, but that these strategies would differ across groups.
 If this is the case, duration estimates should be more correlated across participants within groups than across participants between groups.
 The correlation in duration estimates across participants within a group (see Materials and methods) was as strong for naïve participants (M=0.43, SD=0.18, 95% CI [0.40, 0.56]) as for our original participants (M=0.43, SD=0.25, 95% CI=[0.37, 0.58]), suggesting that both groups used a consistent strategy to estimate the distance between two clips.
 When we correlated duration estimates from our original group of participants with those of our naïve participants, we found that the between-group correlations (M=0.18, SD=0.22, 95% CI=[0.04, 0.28]) were significantly above 0, suggesting that a component of the original duration estimates was influenced by the similarity in content between clips.
 However, the between-group correlations were significantly lower than the within-group correlations (p<0.0001, as assessed by a permutation test described in the Materials and methods).
 In other words, there is a reliable component of our original participants’ behavior that cannot be captured by accounting for the perceptual and semantic similarity between clips.
 In summary, having memory of the story induced a qualitatively different pattern of behavior and produced significantly more accurate duration estimates.

-## Correlation between number of event boundaries and duration estimates
+#### Correlation between number of event boundaries and duration estimates

 To gain additional evidence that duration estimates were related to contextual change, we looked at the correlation between estimated duration and the number of event boundaries in the interval between the clips.
 The number of intervening event boundaries can be viewed as a proxy for contextual change, insofar as event boundaries often encompass changes in scene, characters and conversation topic (Kurby and Zacks, 2008; Zacks et al., 2009).
 As reviewed in the Introduction, numerous studies have found a relationship between changes in contextual features during an interval and duration estimates for that interval.

 A separate group of participants (n=9) listened to the story and was asked to press a button every time they felt an event boundary was occurring.
 These data were then averaged across participants to obtain the mean number of event boundaries inside each two-minute interval.
-We found that the mean number of boundaries in an interval was significantly correlated with the mean duration estimates from our original experiment (
+We found that the mean number of boundaries in an interval was significantly correlated with the mean duration estimates from our original experiment (r = 0.49, 95% CI [0.27, 0.57]; Figure 3).
+This suggests that our participants’ retrospective duration estimates were influenced by the number of contextual changes that had occurred during an interval.

 ![Figure 3.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig3-v3.jpg)

 **Figure 3.:** The number of event boundaries in an interval predicted retrospective duration estimates in our original experiment (A), but did not significantly predict duration estimates of naïve participants (B) who had never heard the story.
-This suggests that the number of contextual changes between two clips influenced temporal distance judgments significantly more when the content of the story between the two clips could be recalled.DOI: http://dx.doi.org/10.7554/eLife.16070.00810.7554/eLife.16070.009Figure 3—source data 1.Intervals appear in chronological order and the 'position in story' indicates the middle time point between the two clips delimiting the interval.
-Mean duration estimates were obtained by averaging the duration estimates for a specific interval across participants.
-The mean number of event boundaries in an interval was obtained by averaging data from a separate group of participants who pressed the spacebar every time a boundary was occurring.DOI: http://dx.doi.org/10.7554/eLife.16070.00910.7554/eLife.16070.010Figure 3—source data 2.As above, Intervals appear in chronological order and the 'position in story' indicates the middle time point between the two clips delimiting the interval.DOI: http://dx.doi.org/10.7554/eLife.16070.010
+This suggests that the number of contextual changes between two clips influenced temporal distance judgments significantly more when the content of the story between the two clips could be recalled.

 However, it is important to note that the number of event boundaries between two clips also influences the perceptual and semantic similarity between them (e.g., clips from the same scene might sound more similar than clips from different scenes).
 Thus, our participants’ duration estimates could correlate with the number of event boundaries, even if they were basing their estimates purely on the perceptual similarity between clips.
 To explore this possibility, we tested whether the number of event boundaries would correlate with duration estimates from naïve participants, who could only judge temporal distance based on the similarity between clips, given that they had never heard the story.

 Importantly, we found that the number of event boundaries in an interval did not significantly correlate with duration estimates of naïve participants (r=0.09, 95% CI [−0.05, 0.21]; Figure 3).
 Of course, we cannot definitively prove the null hypothesis that naïve duration estimates do not correlate with the number of event boundaries.
-However, the correlation between the number of boundaries and duration estimates was significantly higher for our original participants than for naïve participants (rdiff=0.40, 95% CI [0.15 0.56]).
+However, the correlation between the number of boundaries and duration estimates was significantly higher for our original participants than for naïve participants ($r_{diff}$=0.40, 95% CI [0.15 0.56]).
 In other words, duration estimates from participants who remembered the story were significantly more correlated with the number of contextual changes between two clips than duration estimates from participants who were judging temporal distance based merely on the similarity between the two clips.
 This suggests that the number of event boundaries carries information about temporal context that is not contained within the clips alone, and that our original participants’ estimates were influenced by their memory of this contextual information.

-## fMRI results
+### fMRI results

 We tested whether BOLD pattern change between two clips correlated with temporal distance estimates, using both ROI and whole-brain searchlight analyses.
 Each type of analysis was performed both within-participants across intervals and within-intervals across participants.